 Our results deny the possibility that mGluR4 activation may be a treatment for some forms of epilepsy (Marino et al. 2005).
 Rather, activating this receptor (at least in immature brain) may be dangerous in epileptic seizures that are generated in cerebral cortex or in the whole forebrain.

-Conflict of interest
+Conflict of Interest

-There is no conflict to be declared.
+There is no conflict of interest.